sheiquezakir/bouquet-of-hadees-privacy/index.md

 The App stores the following information locally on your device only:

-- App settings (theme preferences, font size, language selection)
+- App settings (font size, language selection)
 - Favorite Hadees marked by you
 - Daily Hadees selection state